 It is overwhelming to find your teen using drugs, even if the substance is legal.
 Know that you are not alone in this stressful situation.
 If you are not sure where to begin, our team at Next Generation Village can help guide you.

 At our beautiful Florida campus, we help families find healing from many kinds of substance abuse — from teen alcohol abuse to over-the-counter drug addiction — as well as the co-occurring mental health disorders that often accompany addiction.
-Our experienced medical and mental health professionals address teen addiction holistically by using both evidence-based and traditional therapies, from Cognitive Behavioral Therapy (CBT) to music therapy.
+Our experienced medical and mental health professionals address teen addiction holistically by using both evidence-based and traditional therapies.

 Without guidance, it can be hard to know what to do when your child is on drugs.
 But remember that we are here for you.
 Feel free to reach out for a confidential conversation with one of our teen addiction experts at Next Generation Village.
 Our help is always free and comes without obligation.
 Begin your child’s journey to recovery today.